okeeffed/cheat-sheets/COMP3520-OS/2-Process-Description-And-Control.md

 	- clock interrupt
 	- I/O interrupt
 - Time slice
-	- the max amount of time that a proces can execute before being interrupted
+	- the max amount of time that a process can execute before being interrupted

+**Trap**

+- An error or exception condition generated within the currently running process
+- OS determines if the condition is fatal